Posted on

 PayPal Subscriptions Setup Step 6

-• Here, you need to choose the plan’s length, duration, and time whether it is a monthly plan or a yearly plan
+• Here, you need to choose the plan’s length, duration, and whether it is a monthly plan or a yearly plan

 • Select if there is a trial period